 Gruesome yet captivating historical images of techniques and tools are presented alongside caricatures, paintings and the rarest of books and artifacts from the Wellcome Library’s unique collection.
 Eloquent and engaging essays trace the emergence of the trade and discipline of the dentist, from craftsman and charlatan to skilled professional, illustrating the changing social and cultural attitudes towards the purpose and practice of dentistry, from the extraction of rotting molars to the pursuit of the perfect smile.

-The Smile Stealers was published on 27 April.
-You can read more about it on the Thames & Hudson website, and order a copy on Amazon.
-The Smile Stealers is published in the US by Thames & Hudson USA, in Italy by Logos Edizioni, and in China by Imaginist Press (forthcoming).
-Kate Wands at Thames & Hudson handles press & publicity enquiries: k [dot] wands [at] thameshudson [dot] co [dot] uk.
+You can read more about The Smile Stealers on the Thames & Hudson website, and order a copy on Amazon.
+The Smile Stealers is published in the US by Thames & Hudson USA, in Italy by Logos Edizioni, and in China by Imaginist Press.
+Kate Wands at Thames & Hudson handles press & publicity enquiries for the Sick Rose series.

 ‘Excellent … very handsome indeed, with a heft and solidity, which, combined with an elegant grid and extremely high reproduction quality, give the reader the impression he’s actually wandering through a beautifully curated exhibition’ – Will Self, London Review of Books